clarin-eric/discovery-service-backend/README.md

 ## discovery-metadata-api
-This module provides a java web application providing a set of REST interfaces for geo-ip lookup and SAML --> JSON conversion and two additional endpoints.
+This module provides a java web application providing a set of REST interfaces for geo-ip lookup and SAML --> JSON conversion and some additional endpoints.

 Endpoints:
  * /rest, the metadata conversion api.